sysfce2/godot-docs/classes/class_audioeffectspectrumanalyzer.rst

 - |void| **set_buffer_length**\ (\ value\: :ref:`float<class_float>`\ )
 - :ref:`float<class_float>` **get_buffer_length**\ (\ )

-The length of the buffer to keep (in seconds).
+The length of the buffer to keep, in seconds.
 Higher values keep data around for longer, but require more memory.
+Value can range from 0.1 to 4.

 .. rst-class:: classref-item-separator